Complementary and Alternative Therapies

 The terms “complementary medicine” and “alternative medicine” are sometimes used interchangeably.
 However, they refer to different concepts.

 Alternative medicine is used in place of traditional medical care.
-It has not necessarily been tested in clinical trials.
-Complementary medicine is used along with traditional medicine.2
+Complementary medicine is used along with traditional medicine.
+Neither have necessarily been tested in clinical trials like traditional medicine.2

 There have been research studies on many CAM practices to determine their effectiveness in treating many conditions, including Parkinson's disease.
 The U.S. Food and Drug Administration (FDA) does not review CAM therapies.2